30 April 2019

 2 For all state-owned enterprises and other forms with annual sales over RMB20 million

-Chongqing has a total area of 82,400 sq km.
-Total population stood at 30.48 million by the end of 2016.
-Chongqing’s GDP grew by 10% in the first three quarters of 2017, three percentage points higher than the national average.
+Chongqing has a total area of 82,400 sq kilometres.
+Total population stood at 30.75 million by the end of 2017.
+Chongqing’s GDP grew by 6% in 2018, 0.6 percentage points lower than the national average.

 The establishment of the Chongqing municipality in 1997 represented a major breakthrough of China’s initiatives to speed up economic development in the central and western regions.
 The Three Gorges Project which has positive implications in areas such as tourism, relocation of residents and environment protection has stimulated development of Chongqing’s economy, as well as the western region as a whole.